boldflight/BibleConverter/test_EPUB/output/1chron.md

 [6] David said, “Whoever attacks the Jebusites first will become commanding general!”
 So Joab son of Zeruiah attacked first and became commander.
 [7] David lived in the fortress; for this reason it is called the City of David.
 [8] He built up the city around it, from the terrace to the surrounding walls; Joab restored the rest of the city.
-[9] David’s power steadily grew, for the Lord of Heaven’s Armies was with him.
+[9] David’s power steadily grew, for the **Lord** of Heaven’s Armies was with him.

 ### David’s Warriors

-[10] These were the leaders of David’s warriors who, together with all Israel, stood courageously with him in his kingdom by installing him as king, in keeping with the Lord’s message concerning Israel.
+[10] These were the leaders of David’s warriors who, together with all Israel, stood courageously with him in his kingdom by installing him as king, in keeping with the **Lord**’s message concerning Israel.
 [11] This is the list of David’s warriors:
 [12] Next in command was Eleazar son of Dodo the Ahohite.
 He was one of the three elite warriors.
 [13] He was with David in Pas Dammim when the Philistines assembled there for battle.
 In an area of the field that was full of barley, the army retreated before the Philistines, [14] but then they made a stand in the middle of that area.
-They defended it and defeated the Philistines; the Lord gave them a great victory.
+They defended it and defeated the Philistines; the **Lord** gave them a great victory.
 [15] Three of the thirty leaders went down to David at the rocky cliff at the cave of Adullam, while a Philistine force was camped in the Valley of Rephaim.
 [16] David was in the stronghold at the time, while a Philistine garrison was in Bethlehem.
 [17] David was thirsty and said, “How I wish someone would give me some water to drink from the cistern in Bethlehem near the city gate!”
 [18] So the three elite warriors broke through the Philistine forces and drew some water from the cistern in Bethlehem near the city gate.
 They carried it back to David, but David refused to drink it.
-He poured it out as a drink offering to the Lord
+He poured it out as a drink offering to the **Lord**
 [19] and said, “God forbid that I should do this!
 Should I drink the blood of these men who risked their lives?”
 Because they risked their lives to bring it to him, he refused to drink it.
 Such were the exploits of the three elite warriors.
 [20] Abishai the brother of Joab was head of the three elite warriors.
 He killed 300 men with his spear and gained fame along with the three elite warriors.
 [21] From the three he was given double honor and he became their officer, even though he was not one of them.